 If a case of plagiarism comes to a faculty person's attention, the faculty person will consult with the student concerned.
-If it is determined the student has violated the plagiarism policy, the faculty person will inform the Academic Dean who will take appropriate action in consultation with the faculty person involved.
-The assignment plagiarized will fail, unless the faculty person concerned cites mitigating circumstances.
-Regardless, the faculty person is required to bring the case of plagiarism to the attention of the Academic Dean who will enter the incident in the student's official record.
-The Academic Dean and the faculty members most closely involved in the situation may choose additional consequences including failing the course affected or even expulsion from the Institute.
+The faculty person is required to bring the case of plagiarism to the attention of the Academic Dean, who will enter the incident in the student's official record.
+The professor must also report the plagiarism to the professor(s) of the student's next course.